 At around 7 p.m. on September 5, Christopher Vale, a junior at Dartmouth

-wall and began the East Ledges descent: the quickest and most popular way to descend El Cap.
+College, and his partner (who wished to remain anonymous) topped out the West Face (IV 5.11c) on El Capitan, traversed along the top of the wall and began the East Ledges descent: the quickest and most popular way to descend El Cap.
 The two reached the East Ledges rappels, a series of four

 raps, at about 8 p.m.
 It was dark and Vale was moving faster than his partner, who later described arriving at the top fixed line just as Vale was

 In an interview with Yosemite climbing rangers, Vale’s partner said that “eight seconds later” he heard crashing, looked down and saw that Vale’s headlamp had disappeared.
 He yelled and yelled but got no response.
 At 8:30 Vale’s partner called 911, and the dispatcher alerted Yosemite Search and Rescue (YOSAR).
 YOSAR scrambled a “hasty team” that rallied to the base of the East Ledges rappels, where they found Vale’s lifeless body.